scaleway/scaleway-cli/docs/commands/cockpit.md

-### Enable the sending of managed alerts for a given Cockpit, specified by the ID of the Project the Cockpit belongs to
+### Enable the sending of managed alerts for the specified Project's Cockpit

-Enable the sending of managed alerts for a given Cockpit, specified by the ID of the Project the Cockpit belongs to.
+Enable the sending of managed alerts for the specified Project's Cockpit.

 **Usage:**